hcs42/heapkeeper-old/doc/architecture.rst

 We use unit tests to test Heapkeeper's code, using the standard ``unittest`` module.
 Each module has a corresponding module that tests it.
 Our aim is to reach almost 100% line coverage.
+(Currently we are far from that.)

 All tests can be executed using the :mod:`test` module: